Holidaying with a Disability

-If you are planning to visit Europe, make sure that you have a European Health Insurance Card.
-The EHIC is an agreement between countries in the EU and European Economic Area.
+The EHIC was an agreement between countries in the EU and European Economic Area.

-It is no substitute for health insurance because travel insurance covers far more, including the costs incurred if treatment isn't free, cancellations, delays, repatriation and baggage loss or theft.
-But an EHIC gives you the right to access state-provided healthcare during a temporary stay in another EU country, Norway, Iceland, Liechtenstein or Switzerland.
+It was no substitute for health insurance because travel insurance covers far more, including the costs incurred if treatment isn't free, cancellations, delays, repatriation and baggage loss or theft.
+But an EHIC gave you the right to access state-provided healthcare during a temporary stay in another EU country, Norway, Iceland, Liechtenstein or Switzerland.

-You can only use hospitals and doctors signed up to the EHIC scheme.
-If you are in any doubt, check before starting treatment.
+You could only use hospitals and doctors signed up to the EHIC scheme.
+This was the situation until the end of December 2020.

-For more info, including a country-by-country rundown, visit the following page on the NHS website: www.nhs.uk/using-the-nhs/healthcare-abroad/apply-for-a-free-ehic-european-health-insurance-card/
+For more information about the new arrangements, including a country-by-country rundown and how to apply for your card, visit the following page on the NHS website: https://www.nhs.uk/using-the-nhs/healthcare-abroad/apply-for-a-free-uk-global-health-insurance-card-ghic/

 When making your travel arrangements ensure that the accommodation is suited to your disability.